Quantum Shortcut to Adiabaticity for State Preparation in a Finite-Sized Jaynes-Cummings Lattice: Conclusions

 \section{Conclusions}

 To conclude, we have studied a quantum shortcut to adiabaticity using the counter-diabatic driving approach in a finite-sized JC lattice, leveraging the symmetry inherent in its eigenstates.
-Our analysis reveals that for a two-site lattice with one excitation, the CD Hamiltonian can be simplified to only involve local qubit-cavity couplings, realizable in practical devices.
-For more complex scenarios, such as a two-site lattice with two excitations or a three-site lattice with one excitation, the CD Hamiltonians can still be simplified, albeit involving nonlocal terms.
-Our numerical simulations demonstrate the robustness of the scheme against both control errors and environmental noise and the scheme can be characterized through measurements on the qubits.
+Our analysis reveals that for a two-site lattice with one excitation, the CD driving can be simplified to a realizable form that only consists of local qubit-cavity couplings.
+For more complex scenarios, such as a two-site lattice with two excitations or a three-site lattice with one excitation, a simpler CD Hamiltonian can still be obtained, albeit involving nonlocal terms.
+Our numerical simulations demonstrate that control errors and environmental noise have negligible effects on our scheme in practical systems and our scheme can be characterized through measurements on the qubits.
 Overall, our findings offer a promising avenue for achieving high-fidelity quantum state preparation and hold potential for applications across various systems exhibiting similar symmetries.